Matthew-Taber/ss-docs/events-and-alerts/event-subscriptions/creating-event-subscription/index.md

 > **Note:** Notifications can be triggered by defined conditions and not a specific event subscription.
 Those rules may not appear in this list.

 1. Scroll down to the **Associated Rules** section.
 Note that a link to your new event subscription inbox rule already appears at the bottom.
 1. If you want to edit the rule, click the link for the inbox rule.
-See [Creating and Editing Inbox Rules](/../../inbox/inbox-rules/index.md).
+See [Using Inbox Rules](../../inbox/inbox-rules/index.md).